DRadulovich/perazzi-site/PGPT/V2/Brand-Strategy/Audience-Psych-Archetypes.md

 ## 0. Metadata

+- title: Audience Psychology and Motivational Archetypes
+- summary: Defines five motivational archetypes in the Perazzi audience and how brand messaging should resonate with each.
+- audiences: prospect, owner, navigation
+- language: en
 - Document Type: Audience psychology / motivational archetypes
 - Intended Use:
   - Internal reference for brand, copy, content, and experience design.